oracle-livelabs/oic/oic-gen3/core-competencies/fileserver/run-demo/run-demo.md

 In this lab, you will:

 - Create a file in the File Server
-- Execute an adhoc run of Scheduled Integration Flow
 - Track message flow triggered
-- Verify the sales orders records in ADW Table
+- Verify the sales orders record in ATP Table
-- Verify the sales orders file in Object Storage

 ### Prerequisites